tildeio/learning-rust/README.md

 ### A text-based adventure game being built in Rust and Ruby (simultaneously)

-The Rust version of the game is still being built, but if you want to play the Ruby game:
+If you want to play it:

 1. clone this repository
-2. cd into it (i.e. enter `cd learning-rust` in your terminal)
+2. cd into it (i.e. enter `cd learning-rust` in your terminal) 3a. for the Ruby version: enter `ruby lib/adventure_game.rb` in your terminal and hit return
-3. enter `ruby lib/adventure_game.rb` in your terminal and hit return
+3b: for the Rust version: enter `cargo run` in your terminal and hit return
 4. play :)

-The actual narrative of the story will change - currently it is very simplistic while we're building it.
-By September, it will be completely different, but if you *want* to play it right now, you can.
+The actual narrative still needs to be ported over & some prettifying still needs to happen, but you can play a super simplistic placeholder game right now.

-Rust side mostly built by @wycats (so far), Ruby side mostly built by @lizbaillie (so far).
+Built mostly by @lizbaillie with help from @wycats